Spousal Liability in Florida

 Florida’s separate liability rule protects the non-patient spouse from medical debt—but only if that spouse avoids signing hospital financial guarantee forms.
 Hospitals routinely present financial responsibility paperwork during admission, and in the stress of an emergency, both spouses often sign without reading each document carefully.

-If the non-patient spouse signs a financial guarantee, that signature creates a contractual obligation.
+If the non-patient spouse signs a financial guarantee, that signature creates a contractual obligation independent of the doctrine of necessaries.
 The hospital or any collection agency that later purchases the debt can pursue a judgment against both spouses.
 Once both spouses owe the same debt, tenancy by the entirety protection disappears because the creditor holds a claim against both owners of the joint property.

-A married couple with substantial jointly owned assets can lose their most powerful protection based on a single signature during a hospital visit.
+A married couple with substantial jointly owned assets can lose their most powerful creditor protection based on a single signature during a hospital visit.
 Only the patient needs to sign the financial responsibility forms.
-The non-patient spouse can and should decline to sign any document that creates personal liability for the bill.
+The accompanying spouse should decline to sign any document that creates personal liability for the bill.
+This is one of the most common and avoidable asset protection mistakes the firm sees among married couples.

-How a Spouse’s Judgment Affects the Non-Debtor Spouse
+How a Judgment Against One Spouse Affects the Other

 A money judgment against one spouse does not create any legal obligation for the other spouse.
-The judgment collection process in Florida gives creditors tools to find and seize assets, but those tools can reach only the debtor’s non-exempt property.
+Florida’s judgment collection process gives creditors tools to find and seize assets, but those tools reach only the debtor’s non-exempt property.
+The non-debtor spouse’s separately owned assets remain out of reach.

-The non-debtor spouse is affected indirectly.
+The indirect effects are more disruptive than most people expect.
 Florida law permits judgment creditors to conduct post-judgment discovery of family financial information.
-A creditor can depose the non-debtor spouse under oath about joint assets, the debtor spouse’s assets, and any recent transfers between spouses.
-The creditor can require the non-debtor spouse to produce financial documents.
-This process is intrusive even though it does not create liability.
+A creditor can depose the non-debtor spouse under oath about joint assets, the debtor spouse’s holdings, and any recent transfers between spouses.
+The creditor can compel document production covering bank statements, tax returns, and investment records.
+The process is intrusive even though it creates no liability.

-Transfers from the debtor spouse to the non-debtor spouse also create risk.
-If a debtor moves separate assets into a joint account or transfers property to the non-debtor spouse to avoid collection, the creditor can challenge those transfers as fraudulent conveyances.
-A fraudulent conveyance action names the non-debtor spouse as a defendant, forcing that spouse to hire an attorney and defend the transfer.
-The non-debtor spouse’s liability is limited to returning the transferred property, but the litigation itself imposes real costs.
+Transfers from the debtor spouse to the non-debtor spouse also create exposure.
+A debtor who moves separate assets into a joint account or transfers property to the non-debtor spouse to avoid collection invites a fraudulent transfer challenge.
+The non-debtor spouse’s liability in a fraudulent conveyance action is limited to returning the transferred property, but the litigation itself carries real legal costs and personal stress.

 Debt and Divorce